Isadora 2.6 Release Notes

 - Updated URL links to Video Tutorials in the Help Menu

-- The Explode actor will crash on video resolutions higher than HD (1920x1080) when the 'horz size' and 'vert size' inputs are greater than 0.
+- The Explode actor will crash on video resolutions higher than HD (1920x1080) when the 'horz size' and 'vert size' inputs are very close to zero.
+To prevent this crash, set the values to a higher number.

 Isadora 2.6.1 "Hotfix"